London, Tilbury and Southend Railway: Coaching stock

 Hiring from the NLR and GER continued until 1891, when the NLR changed the way their trains were braked making interworking impossible.
 The LTSR ordered 60 additional carriages as a result and from 1897 hire from the GER was no longer possible for the same reason.
 After that date hiring was from the Midland Railway, mostly to cover Southend holiday traffic.

 Wagons

 The LT&SR was primarily a passenger railway although, in July 1876, they bought six vans for vegetable traffic and a further 100 open wagons from the Lancaster Carriage and Wagon Works.
 A further 50 open wagons and 10 brake vans were purchased from the Metropolitan Cammell Carriage and Wagon Company in 1879 and then 100 cattle vans were ordered to bring to an end reliance on hiring from the GER and NLR.
+Nevertheless, during its existence, 1794 freight wagons of various series were built.

 Shipping

 Full details of the vessels operating the Gravesend to Tilbury ferries can be found in Gravesend–Tilbury Ferry.

 Ferries operated to the following locations: